 Other than trying to get rich, people gamble because they find it entertaining.
 When was the last time you heard of anyone buying insurance because they wanted to have a good time?

-The fact is insurance is not gambling.
-Not having insurance, maybe.
+The fact is insurance is not gambling but Not having insurance may be.

 It involves interest (Riba) because the money paid out by the insurer may exceed what the insured paid in premiums.

-First, let’s be absolutely clear, neither the money received by insurer nor the money received by the insured is a loan.
-Because in both cases there is no obligation to pay back the money received.
-That’s the definition of a loan: An amount of money that you have to pay back.
+First, let’s be absolutely clear, neither the money received by the insurer nor the money received by the insured is a loan.
+In neither case is there any obligation to pay back the money received.
+After all, the definition of a loan is an amount of money that you have to pay back.

-I guess the source of confusion among those who claim that insurance involves interest stems from the fact that an insurance contract is understood as a transaction involving only money.
-In other words the only elements in an insurance contract are the money the insured is paying and the money the insurer is promising to pay if a certain event occurs.
-But this is not true.
-The transaction involves the exchange of two things: money and risk.
-The insured is selling their risk to the insurer and because risk has negative value they are paying the insurer to buy it from them.
-Put differently, the insured is buying protection from the insurer.
+I guess the source of confusion among those who claim insurance involves interest stems from the fact that an insurance contract is understood as a transaction involving only money.
+Put differently, for many commentators, the only identifiable elements in an insurance contract are the money the insured is paying and the money the insurer is promising to pay if a certain event occurs.

 Insurance companies invest their money in interest-bearing products and pay their customers from the proceeds of such investments.

-Further, where do people who repeat this argument think non-insurance related companies keep their cash?
-They keep it in interest bearing bank accounts.
-If you are going to make dealing with any company that uses interest-based products in their operations forbidden in Islam I don’t think you’ll have many products left to choose from.
+Where do people who repeat this argument think non-insurance companies keep their cash?
+They keep it in interest-bearing bank accounts.
+If you are going to make dealing with any company that uses interest-based products in their operations forbidden in Islam I don’t think you’re going to have many products left to choose from.

-Take Apple for example, did you know that in 2013 Apple held more than 30 billion dollars in interest-bearing loans.
+Take the technology company “Apple” for example.
+Did you know that in 2013 Apple held more than 30 billion dollars in interest-bearing loans?
 Despite this, no one argues that buying an Apple phone is forbidden in Islam.
 Or that buying a washer and dryer made by General Electric is forbidden since GE operates a huge lending business.
 So why are we making a specific exception for insurance and saying that it’s haram?

-- The object of sale and purchase in insurance is an amount of financial protection, which is known at the time of the sale, so it does not involve gharar.
+- The object of sale and purchase in insurance is a legally binding promise from the insurance company, which is well-defined at the time of the sale, so it does not involve Gharar.